 If you were hurt, you don’t have to wait another minute to take legal action.
 Our team is always available to take your call, so don’t hesitate to call and establish an attorney client relationship today.

 We Represent Clients in All Product Liability Matters in Kansas City, MO

-At The Bradley Law Firm, we handle all types of defective product claims, including those involving dangerous or defective:
+At Bradley Law Personal Injury Lawyers, we handle all types of defective product claims, including those involving dangerous or defective:

 - Prescription drugs, including opioids and proton pump inhibitors